 - Enrolment in53580 Master of Industrial and Organisational Psychology

 - Contact hours

-- Students taking this unit are expected to have an approved dissertation proposal by the first day of semester one in 2018.
-Students should contact the unit coordinator if they do not have a proposal.
+- Students taking this unit are expected to have an approved dissertation project by the first day of semester one in 2020.
+Students should contact the unit coordinator if they do not have a project.